harshitagrwl1608/cybersec-portfolio/writeups/nmap_part_03.md

 ## Methodology
 Performed a Xmas scan using flag -sX on the THM lab  machine.Discovered few ports open but filtered.Useful for older systems where closed ports have to reply with RST response.

-Fragmented scan(-f or --mtu) is uded to split scan packet into multiple fragments which can sometimes pass simple packet filtering firewalls not modern stateful firewalls.
+Fragmented scan(-f or --mtu) is used to split scan packet into multiple fragments which can sometimes pass simple packet filtering firewalls not modern stateful firewalls.

 Maimon scan exploited a quirk in really old legacy systems.
 Most modern systems don't behave that way.